Grace Coolidge: White House hostess

-The Coolidges were one of the most socially active families in the White House's history, entertaining many guests each day.
+The Coolidges were one of the most socially active families in the history of White House.
 Her public receptions brought a total of 20,000 to 25,000 people to the White House annually.
 In addition to her normal hosting duties, she held exclusive high teas in the Red Room that replaced the brief one-on-one meetings Florence Harding had with guests—Coolidge felt that these meetings excluded too many people.
 She believed that as first lady, she should invite as many guests as possible so everyone had an opportunity to meet with her.
 Coolidge was responsible for a large staff, including eighteen servants, a valet, a maid, and other cleaning staff.
 They affectionately referred to her as "Sunshine".
 Besides hosting, Coolidge's only daily responsibility was to arrange flowers for her bedroom and the West Sitting Hall.
 Coolidge's husband insisted on organizing White House events and catering, freeing her from a job that was typically expected of the first lady.

 Coolidge preferred meeting common people over holding formal events.
 She especially found joy in her opportunities to work with children, including the White House egg rolling on Easter and on May Day celebrations.
 For Christmas 1923, she had the First Congregational Church choir and the Marine Band perform Christmas carols, and a new White House tradition was created when she invited spectators to come onto the lawn.
 She also held small musical events during Lent.
 She complied with prohibition and refrained from serving alcohol at the White House, though she was unhappy that it caused societal disregard for the law.